 As strange as it might sound, there are many people living in Romania today who think fondly of him – it’s usually the older people who were content during the communist era, happy they had a job and an income that guaranteed that they won’t die of hunger.

-What people don’t remember is the lack of freedom, the lack of consumer goods, the general poverty that’s still felt today throughout the country, the fact that people were always hungry, that stealing was considered the norm and spying on your neighbors to report them to the state was considered normal by many.
+What people don’t remember is the lack of freedom, the lack of consumer goods, the general poverty that’s still felt today throughout the country, the fact that everybody was always hungry, that stealing was considered the norm and spying on your neighbors to report them to the state was considered normal by many.

 So without further ado, here are 10 facts about Nicolae Ceausescu, things you most likely didn’t know about him!

 1. One of his dreams was to pay Romania’s external debts